Shark Rocket PowerHead Review: Power Where It Counts

 Consumers also compared this to the Shark Rocket True Pet and while the True Pet is a little more versatile, the PowerHead provides better cleaning power on both carpet and bare floors.

-The low profile cleaning head and swivel steering make this idea for cleaning underneath furniture but the large heavy cleaning head make it hard for this to be used on stairs.
+The low profile head and swivel steering make this easy to maneuver around and below furniture but it isn’t nimble enough to use on stairs.

 Aside from the lack of suction power to clean dirt off cracks, the small dirt cup will require you to empty this several times when you clean a large room.